rugyoga/jwt_auth/README.md

-Tryting to generate the same JWT from ruby and elixir.
+Trying to generate the same JWT from ruby and elixir.

 To run the ruby, do: